 Blood Harvest (April 2010) is a thriller/mystery novel, also a page-turner compiled by S. J. Bolton.

-Blood Harvest is the third book by S J Bolton, a thriller/mystery novel that was shortlisted in 2010 for CWA’s Gold Dagger Award.
+The book Blood Harvest is the third one by S J Bolton, a thriller/mystery novel that was shortlisted in 2010 for CWA’s Gold Dagger Award.
 The book was originally published in 1996.

 Heptonclough is a small village atop the Pennine moors.
 A dorp filled with weird customs and traditions, including the ‘Blood Harvest’ ritual.
 It is here that our protagonists, Fletcher family, finds their new home, a house in the middle of a graveyard.
 Just when you think that’s all creepy it can get, Bolton discloses that Heptonclough isn’t a place safe place for little girls!

 Gillian, a distraught mother, still remains positive that her daughter has survived the fire that engulfed their house two years ago.
 Is it her that Tom, the ten-year-old Fletcher kid, keeps seeing around the churchyard grounds?
 Was it only Tom who could hear these weird sounds?
 Is he really turning schizophrenic or are the “eyes staring at him” real?
 Why does this figure keep calling their younger sister, Millie’s name?
 Bolton sets the schoolboy superhero, Tom, and his trusty sidekick slash brother, Joe the invincible on the road to a Mysterious thriller case.

 Catch Tom, Joe, their trusted friend the Vicar, and the psychiatrist Evi on their quest to unravel the truth.
 Will they be able to save Millie?